 - The concept of Trust Fund Mechanism was introduced for channeling various resources (state and non-state) for addressing the local priorities.
 Within two years, this mechanism was adopted in Sughd region and Rasht Valley which resulted to mobilizing around US$4,5 million;

-- Five platforms on Public and Private Dialogue were established in five districts of the country;
+- 10 platforms on Public and Private Dialogue were established countrywide;

 - Improved access to microcredits gave an opportunity to more than 160 000 (40% women) rural population to start-up their businesses;